 Shamel Addas, Ph.D.

 Thank you for visiting my website.
 My name is Shamel Addas.
 I am an Assistant Professor of Information Systems (IS) at the Smith School of Business, Queen's University.
 Prior to that, I was Assistant Professor of IS at Ieseg School of Management in France.

 I hold a B.Sc. in Mechanical Engineering, American University in Cairo, an MBA from the John Molson School of Business, Concordia University, and a Ph.D. in Management (IS specialization) from McGill University.

-At IESEG, I teach courses at the Bachelor and Master levels.
-These include Introduction to IS, Management of IS, IS Project Management, Generating Business Value from IS, IS Strategy & Company Observation, and Quantitative Research Methodology.
-I also teach MIS courses in the Netherlands (MSc. in Business Administration) and in Egypt (EMBA program).
+At Queen's, I teach courses in the Commerce program (undergraduate) and in our graduate program.
+I have also been invited to teach courses in the Netherlands (MSc. in Business Administration) and in Egypt (EMBA program).
 I use a blended teaching approach including lectures, interactive sessions, business case studies, business games, and e-learning.
-At IESEG, I am also involved in supervising Master student theses.
+I am also involved in supervising graduate students.

 I am also active in providing academic services to the university (e.g., serving on the Teaching Quality Committee; advisory board member for the school's IS strategy), and to the IS community (e.g., ad-hoc reviewer for various journals/ conferences, AE at conferences, Session Chair, and Track Discussant).

 In the past, I held various posts in the industry including Production Engineer, Operations Analyst, and Microsoft Service Professional.

 For more information, I invite you to look at my CV.